nyelidl/pKaNET_Cloud/README.md

 If you use pKaNET Cloud+ in your work, please cite:

-> Hengphasatporn, K. et al. DFDD: A Cloud-Ready Tool for Distance-Guided Fully Dynamic Docking in Host–Guest Complexation, *Journal of Chemical Information and Modeling* **2026**, 66, 1955-1963.
-DOI: 10.1021/acs.jcim.5c02852.
+> Hengphasatporn, K. et al. *pKaNET Cloud+: Tautomer-aware protonation-state ranking for docking-ready ligand preparation.* Manuscript in preparation.

 For the pKaHub benchmark reference dataset, cite: